Year 1 Curriculum

 Each day your child will need a bottle of water which is clearly labelled so they can access water regularly throughout the day.
 Also please ensure that your child has appropriate outdoor clothing for the weather and that your child’s uniform is also clearly labelled to avoid any confusion or loss.

-Homework will be given on a Friday and will usually be related to the work covered in English or Maths during the week, it will include spellings and four calculations.
-The homework will need to be handed in by the following Wednesday.
+As a reminder, homework is set on a Friday and will include spellings, calculations and an activity related to the work covered in class.
+It will need to be handed in by the following Wednesday.

-If you have questions concerning any of the above, or wish to meet with either of us regarding your child, please drop in and see us or make an appointment at the office.
+If you have questions concerning any of the above, or wish to meet with either of us regarding your child, please make an appointment at the office.